Aspidelaps lubricus

-Aspidelaps lubricus, commonly known as the Cape coral snake or the Cape coral cobra, is a species of venomous snake in the family Elapidae.
-The species is endemic to southern Africa.
+Aspidelaps lubricus, commonly known as the Cape coral snake, Cape coral cobra or coral shield cobra, is a species of venomous snake in the family Elapidae.
+The species is native to southern Africa.

 Geographic range and habitat

-A. lubricus is found in regions of the Karoo, former Cape Province, and all the way up into Namibia.
+Aspidelaps lubricus is found in regions of the Karoo, former Cape Province, and northward into Namibia.
 It mostly inhabits very arid regions, like deserts and rocky/sandy ecosystems.
 These areas within South Africa within the Karoo are known for low predictable rainfall and little vegetation, mostly shrubs and scrubs.

 Taxonomy

 Etymology

 The subspecific name, cowlesi, is in honor of African-born American herpetologist Raymond Bridgman Cowles.

 Description

-A. lubricus is a relatively small, slender bodied snake, around 1.6–2.0 ft in total length (including tail), with some growing up to 2.5 ft in some cases.
+Aspidelaps lubricus is a relatively small, slender bodied snake, around 1.6–2.0 ft in total length (tail included), with some growing up to 2.5 ft in some cases.
 The Cape coral snake is a small elapid, which means that it is a part of a family of venomous snakes that are usually found within tropical or sub-tropical regions around the globe.
 It has an enlarged rostral scale, which is the scale located at the front of the snout above the mouth opening on the snake.
 The head relative to the body is very short, making it very easy to distinguish it from the neck and rest of the snake.
 Colors range from red-orange to yellow, slightly resembling the coloration patterns seen on some corn snakes.
 The Cape coral snake has thick black rings along the length of the body, fully encircling on the body while not fully on the tail segment.
 There are around 20–47 total rings spanning the length of the snakes body.
 This species also contains a narrow hood right below the head, much like other cobras.